alanl0566/sep11-freedom-project/entries/entry06.md

 ### Expo elevator pitch takeaways
 * Explain more
 * More eye contact with audience
 * Present not too slow and not too fast

 ### In-class presentation takeaways
 * Talk loud and clearly
 * More Eye contact wuth audience
 * Better Hook (a little Similar of the my purducts or the things I'm doing )

+### Skills, EDP, and Professionalism
 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)